Modular Architecture

 Note:

 Some samples in this help center use the require Function instead of the define function.
-Samples that use require are meant for on-demand debugging, either in the NetSuite Debugger or a browser console.
-If you want to use a script for anything other than on-demand debugging, it needs to use the define Object.
+Use require for on-demand debugging in the NetSuite Debugger or a browser console.
+For scripts you use outside on-demand debugging, use the define Object.

 Related Topics